artsy/README/playbooks/development-environments.md

 ## Project set-up

 Project's READMEs should clearly document the commands necessary for fresh set-up, ideally just reviewing and running a `./bin/setup` script (or whatever is idiomatic for that stack).
+E.g.:

+> Review the `bin/setup` script and run it _or the equivalent steps for your environment_.

 The script should:

 - install dependencies such as data stores
 - install necessary language runtimes/versions